Architecture

 and accident, tell the story of Provences encounter, sometimes

-two, the T.G.V. railroads its path through vineyard and meadow, and
+in two, the T.G.V. railroads its path through vineyard and meadow,

-the rubble of venerable ramparts lies beneath low-cost, high-rise apartments,
+and the rubble of venerable ramparts lies beneath low-cost, high-rise

-alien both to the countryside that surrounds them and the towns within.
+apartments, alien both to the countryside that surrounds them and

 Visitors